MinchinWeb/minchin.ca/content/pages/20projects.md

     traffic volume forecasts
 -   **Highway 14 Passing Lanes** -- 2012, Strathcona County, Alberta / Alberta
     Transportation -- *These have since been built.
-By volume alone, the highway here could probably warrant being twinning, but isn't because of higher political priorities, so this is being used as a stop-gap for the present time.* -- Public open house
+By volume alone, the highway here could probably warrant being twinned, but hasn't been done because of higher political priorities, so this is being used as a stop-gap for the present time.* -- Public open house
 -   **Meadow Hawk Estates** -- 2012, Strathcona County, Alberta -- Traffic
     modelling and intersection treatment warrants
 -   **Ardrossan Lands** -- 2012, Strathcona County, Alberta -- Traffic